Juniper Hole on Middle Caicos

 During rainy periods, mosquitoes can be quite bad near Juniper Hole due to seasonal brackish ponds found in the area.
 See Mosquitoes in the Turks and Caicos.

-Juniper Hole is a Karst Process cave, and likely began as a dry flank margin cave system, when ocean levels were lower than they are today.
-Initially, the cave probably didn’t have a natural opening, but was rather broken into by the elements or ocean after it was formed.
+Nearly all caves in the Turks and Caicos were formed by the Karst Process, and the large cave near Juniper Hole likely began as a dry flank margin cave system, when ocean levels were higher than they are today.
+Initially, the cave likely didn’t have a natural opening, yet was rather broken into by the elements or ocean after it was formed.

-Evidence of dry cave features can still be seen at Juniper Hole and at many other locations on the Mudjin Harbour and Crossing Place Trail coastline.
+Evidence of dry cave features can still be seen at the cliff face on Middle Caicos directly adjacent to Juniper Hole and at many other locations on the Mudjin Harbour and Crossing Place Trail coastline.
 In most cases, these are columns, stalactites, or stalagmites, often with heavy overprinting by the action of the ocean and elements.

 Middle Caicos is home to amazing geology, and some impressive Karst cave features, including Conch Bar Caves, the largest dry cave system in the Bahamas–Turks and Caicos archipelago, and the Middle Caicos Ocean Hole, which is likely the widest blue hole on Earth.